ecrotty/Password-Expiration-Check-Entra-AD/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update

-## Checklist:
+## Checklist
-Please delete options that are not relevant.
+Before submitting your PR, please review the following:

 - [ ] My code follows the PowerShell style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have tested my changes in the following environments:
+- [ ] I have tested my changes with various scenarios:
-  - PowerShell version(s):
-  - Operating System(s):
-  - Azure Environment(s):
+  - [ ] With Entra ID (if applicable)
+  - [ ] With Active Directory (if applicable)
+  - [ ] With email notifications (if applicable)
+  - [ ] In simulation mode (if applicable)
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Any dependent changes have been merged and published

-## Testing Description
+## Test Environment
-Please describe the tests that you ran to verify your changes.
+- PowerShell Version:
+- Operating System:
+- Module Versions:
+  - Microsoft.Graph.Authentication:

-- Test A
+  - Microsoft.Graph.Users:
-- Test B
+  - Microsoft.Graph.Identity.DirectoryManagement:

-## Screenshots (if appropriate):
+  - ActiveDirectory (if applicable):

-## Additional Notes:
+## Additional Notes
 Add any other context about the pull request here.